Delivering Persuasive Presentations

 The fourth step in a sales or interviewing cycle

 Brian Tracy went from rags to riches and has seen countless others follow that path, primarily by learning the steps in a sales cycle.
-In the first article in this series, prospecting, and that without effective (and frequent) prospecting, sales cycles cannot be started.
-Next, we discussed rapport and building trust.
-The third article in this series discussed identifying needs and how without having identified needs, both realized and unrealized, your chances for success greatly diminish.
+It all starts with prospecting.
+Without effective (and frequent) prospecting, the sales cycle will stall.
+After prospecting, successful salespeople build trust and rapport.
+Once trust is established, it's time to move on to identifying needs.
+Without having identified needs, both realized and unrealized, your chances for success greatly diminish.

 Follow the Path

 Persuasive presentations need to have a beginning, middle, and an end, and they must follow a pre-designed path.
 The best way to visualize a presentation's path is to see the beginning or opening of the presentation as the time to discuss the generalities of your solution.
 These could include an overview of your company (focusing primarily on how your business's history and experience can create a positive impression on your customer.)
 The middle could be when you discuss identified needs and an overview of your solution.

 The ending may focus on specifics of your solution, how your company can best fulfill your customer's needs, next steps and, of course closing the sale.

 Each presentation will be and should be different from all others, but follow a similar path.
 Winging it should never be your strategy when delivering a presentation.

 If you plan and logically organize each step of your presentation, not only will your customer be better able to follow the presentation, but doing so will also allow you the opportunity to trial close after each step before moving on to the next step.